30 Day Money Back Guarantee

 But more importantly, the efforts required to reach that expert level explain why many audiophiles have not managed to acquire the necessary skills.
 These studies show that two requirements must be met.
 The first is ten years of hard work.
 This means full time -- not weekends, not a few hours after work to relax, but full time: forty, fifty, sixty hours a week, for years and years.

 As you can probably guess by now, I started to see something of myself in these findings.
-I've been listening critically to records full time for well over a decade, close to two at this point.
+I've been listening critically to records full time for decades.
 And many others who work here do the same -- listen critically.

 What's more, you have to compare any given pressing to others you may have on hand, to see what it's doing right and wrong, where its strengths and weaknesses lay.
 It's a lot of work.
 This is how we've learned about records.
 We can't imagine any other way of doing it.
 After reading this article, I went back through some of my audio commentary and found this little gem from 2005.